In this article

-Furthermore, another marital asset which is commonly overlooked is debt.
-Any debts incurred during the marriage will also need to be split and paid off in the divorce financial settlement.
+Furthermore, another marital asset that is commonly overlooked is debt.
+Any debts incurred during the marriage are split and paid off in the divorce financial settlement.
 Marital debts include mortgages, loans, overdrafts etc.

 What about assets gained before marriage?

-These are known as non-marital assets.
-They are normally treated differently when it comes to the divorce settlement.
+Assets gained before marriage become non-marital assets.
+They are usually treated differently when it comes to a divorce settlement.

-However, in some cases, non-marital assets can be brought into the divorce settlement.
-For example, if you had money saved up from before the marriage, which you spent on a joint property during marriage.
-In this circumstance, the property would be considered a marital asset.
+However, in some cases, non-marital assets are involved in a divorce settlement.
+One example is if you had money saved up from before the marriage which was then spent on a joint property.
+Circumstances like this would classify as a marital asset.

 Must you declare all assets in a divorce settlement?

 Yes – it’s compulsory to declare all your assets when it comes to a divorce settlement.
 If a spouse has taken unethical steps to hide assets, they are susceptible to punishments.
 In this instance, the court will take a dim view of a spouse’s unethical behaviour and this could potentially result in a large fine.

 If you suspect your spouse may not be declaring all their assets don’t worry.
 There are several ways that you can tackle this.
 A top solicitor can offer tailored legal advice on the best course of action to uncover any hidden assets.

 Are marital assets always split 50/50 in the divorce settlement?